-“Powerful baritone Andrejs Krutojs” (“Südkurier”) is internationally active opera and concert singer based in Zurich, Switzerland.
+“Powerful singer Andrejs Krutojs” (“Südkurier”) is internationally active opera and concert singer based in Zurich, Switzerland.

-Andrejs Krutojs had studied singing at Zürcher Hochschule der Künste with prof. Dr. h.c. mult Scot Weir (Master of Music) and at Estonian Academy of Music and Theatre with prof. Mati Palm (Bachelor of Music).
+Born in Riga, Latvia, Andrejs Krutojs has studied singing at the Zurich University of Arts with prof. Dr. h.c. mult Scot Weir (Master of Music Pedagogy) and at Estonian Academy of Music and Theatre with prof. Mati Palm (Bachelor of Music).
 Andrejs Krutojs received a scholarship to further his development at Sibelius Academy in Helsinki, Finland (class of dots.
 Annika Ollinkari) and Conservatorio di musica “Santa Cecilia” in Rome, Italy (class of prof. Anna Maria Ferrante).

-Participated in masterclasses with some of the world’s greatest professionals like Montserrat Caballé, KS Karan Armstrong, Jorma Hynninen, Bruno Pola, Gianni Maffeo, Prof. Rebecca Berg, Prof. Franz Lukasovsky, Prof. Andreas Reibenspies and director Peter Konwitschny.
+He has participated in masterclasses of some of the world’s greatest professionals like Montserrat Caballé, Dr. Emilio Pons, KS Karan Armstrong, Jorma Hynninen, Bruno Pola, Gianni Maffeo, Prof. Rebecca Berg, Prof. Franz Lukasovsky, Prof. Andreas Reibenspies and director Peter Konwitschny.

-Andrejs Krutojs made his operatic debut at the age of 22 at Estonian National Opera (count Robinson in Cimarosa’s “Il matrimonio segreto”), returning to the same stage to make an appearance as Belcore in Donizetti’s “L’elisir d’amore” in 2015 with a great success.
+Andrejs Krutojs made his operatic debut at the age of 22 at Estonian National Opera in Cimarosa’s “Il matrimonio segreto”, returning to the same stage to make an appearance in Donizetti’s “L’elisir d’amore” in 2015 with a great success.

-His other repertoire includes the roles of Tchaikovsky’s Onegin (“Evgeny Onegin”) and Prince Yeletsky (“The Queen of Spades”), Leoncavallo’s Silvio (“I pagliacci”), Dr. Marianus in Schumann’s “Szenen aus Goethes Faust”, bass solo in Beethoven’s 9th symphony, baritone solos in Orff’s “Carmina Burana” and Fauré’s “Requiem”, Bach cantata “Ich habe genug” and art song repertoire, performed successfully in Latvia, Estonia, Finland, Germany and Italy.
+His repertoire includes the roles in Tchaikovsky’s “Evgeny Onegin” and “The Queen of Spades”, Leoncavallo’s Silvio “I pagliacci”, Schumann’s “Szenen aus Goethes Faust”, Beethoven’s 9th symphony, Orff’s “Carmina Burana”, Bach cantatas and art song repertoire, performed successfully in Latvia, Estonia, Finland, Germany and Italy.

 Andrejs Krutojs speaks fluently English, German, Russian and Latvian.